 Liquidity – For open-ended funds, investors can buy and sell units on a continuous basis so they can liquidate their investments at any time.

 Tax Efficiency – Investors are eligible for tax rebate depending on the amount invested.
-Asset Management Companies are required to distribute 70% of the earning as dividends to investors, out of which up to TK 25,000 is tax-free.
+Asset Management Companies are required to distribute a percentage of the earning (refer to fund-specific prospectus for exact %) as dividends to investors, out of which up to TK 25,000 is tax-free.
 In addition, profits generated by the mutual fund are also tax exempted.

 Low transaction costs – By investing in a Mutual fund, investors invest in a wide range of instruments – various securities, bonds, debentures and other money-market instruments such as FDR, etc. all at once.
 Therefore, as they are investing collectively, they do not need to pay taxes or other fees/charges separately for each instrument which leads to overall lower transaction fees.